 A Western Australian deck builder has been prosecuted by the Building Commissioner for breaching the Home Building Contracts Act 1991.
 Matthew Paterson, who trades as Pato's Patios, was ordered to pay a $2000 fine, costs of $714.96 and $3915 in compensation to the property owner.

 Struggling to get your head around the Building Code of Australia?
 The Australian Building Codes Board (ABCB) is offering a series of information seminars on the NCC (National Construction Code) around the country, beginning in February.

-Carl Yench, Director and Head of Technical at Europe Imports, shares his insights on the industry for the year just gone and the year ahead.
+Carl Yench, Assistant Director and Head of Technical at Europe Imports, shares his insights on the industry for the year just gone and the year ahead.